University Residence Halls

 Vermillion, SD 57069

-The University of South Dakota Student Counseling Center (SCC) is committed to providing high quality counseling and consultation services in a safe, welcoming, and affirming environment, conducive to the development and empowerment of a diverse community of learners.
+The University of South Dakota Student Counseling Center (SCC) is committed to providing short-term counseling and consultation services in a safe, welcoming, and affirming environment, conducive to the development and empowerment of a diverse community of learners.
 Students seek services at the Student Counseling Center for a variety of reasons.
-Some of these include: anxiety, depression, crisis, relationship concerns, eating disorders, trauma, suicidal thoughts, substance use, addictive behaviors, violence, and abuse.
+Some of these include: anxiety, depression, relationship concerns, substance use, and past or recent trauma.